Naoya Shiga: Early life

 Shiga was born in Ishinomaki, Miyagi Prefecture, as the son of a banker and descendant of an aristocratic samurai family.
-In 1885, the family moved to Tokyo and Shiga given into his grandparents' custody.
+In 1885, the family moved to Tokyo and Shiga was placed in his grandparents' custody.
 His mother died when he was twelve, an experience that marked the beginning of an obsession with and fear of death both on an individual and a collective level, and which stayed with him until his early thirties.
 At the same time, his relationship with his father became increasingly strained.
 One conflict resulted from Shiga's announcement that he intended to participate in the protests following the 1907 Ashio Copper Mine incident and his father's forbidding him to do so because part of the family's wealth was derived from a past investment in the mine.

 Shiga's imagination was inspired by nature, and he was an avid reader of Thomas Carlyle and Ralph Waldo Emerson, as well as of Lafcadio Hearn's stories of the supernatural.
 At the age of 18, Shiga converted to Christianity under the influence of Uchimura Kanzō, but struggled with his new religion due to his own homosexual tendencies.
 He graduated from the Gakushuin Peer's Elementary School in 1906 and started studying English literature at Tokyo Imperial University, but left two years later without a degree.
 Another family crisis arose when Shiga announced to marry one of the housemaids, Chiyo, with whom he was having an affair.
 The father terminated his son's plans, and the maid was removed from the household.